FATE ONE: A Prophecy

 “That won’t be necessary.”

-“Your bounty was much larger than hired for, and so were the risks.”
+“Your bounty was much larger than hired for, and so, too, were the risks.”

-He’s too passive, and she saw right through that.
+He’s much too passive, for which she sees right through.
 He shakes his head in defeat.

 “Thank you, ma’am,” he resigns.